-The Profile is in five parts:
+The Profile is in four parts:

-- First, general background to the area, the Project, and the existing parish churches. - Second, the person specification for the new, full-time, role of Pioneer Priest - Third, the person specification for the House for Duty Incumbent role. - Fourth, some information about the Deanery, from the Rural Dean. - Fifth, some information about Housing
+- First, general background to the area, the Project, and the existing parish churches. - Second, the person specification for the new, full-time, role of Pioneer Priest - Third, some information about the Deanery, from the Rural Dean. - Fourth, some information about Housing

-We've deliberately structured the Profile this way because we see the two roles, though each very different and with a degree of autonomy, as part of one overarching plan for the future of God's Church in the market town of Craven Arms and its surrounding villages.
-That means we want people applying for either role to see how both would fit together, so we'd encourage you to read the whole Profile, whichever role you're drawn to apply for.
+We've deliberately structured the Profile this way and included information about the villages and the existing parish churches because, although this vacancy is for the new role of Pioneer Priest, the role is one part of our overarching vision for the future of God's Church in the market town of Craven Arms and its surrounding villages.
+That means we want people applying for the role to see how the Pioneer Priest role would fit with the wider work in the Benefice and Deanery.